danrose9/react-demo-app/README.md

 ### Why this type of demo app?

-You could say that the type of app built for this demo is very typical of what a lot of businesses tend to build, so I wanted to create something along those lines
+You could say that the type of app built for this demo is very typical of what a lot of businesses tend to build, so I wanted to create something along those lines.

+## Technologies and libraries used